CtrlAltDeplete/pyku/README.md

 ### Prerequisites

 For this project, you will need:

 [tweepy](https://github.com/tweepy/tweepy) to interact with twitter.

-[markovify](https://github.com/jsvine/markovify) to process your sorces and generate poems.
+[markovify](https://github.com/jsvine/markovify) to process your sources and generate poems.

+[scipy](https://www.scipy.org/install.html) for some of the functions used.

 ## Setup